Marketing Ethics: Build Trust & Boost Profits

 You can choose the easy path of short-term gains through questionable tactics.

-Or you can choose the more challenging but ultimately more rewarding path of ethical marketing.
+Or you can choose the more challenging, yet ultimately more rewarding, path of ethical marketing.

 There will be times when you’re tempted to cut corners or bend the truth.